 In September 2019, the IRS and the Treasury Department issued final regulations that make a number of significant changes to the rules that apply to hardship distributions from 401(k) and 403(b) retirement plans.
 These regulations respond to public comments that were made regarding earlier proposed regulations.

-Following is a summary of the most important aspects of the final regulations for employee benefit plan sponsors.
+Here is a summary of the most important aspects of the final regulations for employee benefit plan sponsors:

-Please give us a call at 512.610.7200 if you have questions about the new hardship distribution regulations.
+Please give us a call at 512.610.7200 or get in touch online if you have questions about the new hardship distribution regulations.